pthakur03/BeSpoked-Bikes/README.md

 # BeSpoked-Bikes
 ### Tech Stack:
-Flask web frameworkfor the backend (Python & SQLAlchemy object-relational mapping mechanism) and HTML, CSS, and JavaScript for the frontend,
+Flask web framework for the backend (Python & SQLAlchemy object-relational mapping mechanism) and HTML, CSS, and JavaScript for the frontend,

 ### Brainstorming Process & Course of Action:
 Create the database schema: